masaun/tokenized-carbon-credit-marketplace/README.md

 ***

 ## 【Introduction of the Tokenized-Carbon Credit Marketplace (on Polygon/Matic)】
-- This is a smart contract and dApp that allow to be able to claim, audit, trade carbon credits in a single platform.
+- This is a smart contract and dApp that is the Tokenized-Carbon Credit Marketplace which allow to be able to claim, audit, trade carbon credits in a single platform.
   - By that whole process is executed on this platform, it is able to keep `transparency` and `traceability` .
   - The `Carbon Credit Tokens (CCTs)` are used for representing amount of carbon credits.
 (The Carbon Credit Tokens is created as ERC20 token)
   - `Green NFT` is used for a `proof of audit` of CO2 reductions for a project
-  - This smart contract is deployed on Polygon (previously Matic Network) in order to save cost of transaction and realize faster transactions.
+  - This smart contract is deployed on `Polygon` (previously `Matic Network` ) in order to save cost of transaction and realize faster transactions.

 &nbsp;